sophiewarnes/sophiewarnes.github.io/README.md

 # Soph's Github Page

 Hello!
 Welcome to my public GitHub page!

-This is fairly boring at the moment, but I have written a bunch of [training tutorials](https://sophiewarnes.github.io/Training "Soph's Training Tutorials").
+I have written a couple of [training tutorials](https://sophiewarnes.github.io/Training "Soph's Training Tutorials").

-If you want to learn more about me, [my website has more information](http://www.sophiewarnes.com "Sophie Warnes' site")
+If you want to learn more about me, [my website has more information](http://www.sophiewarnes.com "Sophie Warnes' site") about my career to-date.

+I have an awesome data visualisation / data journalism newsletter called Fair Warning, that gets sent out every Sunday.
+Feel free to [subscribe to Fair Warning](http://www.getrevue.co/FairWarning).

-The best way of getting in touch with me is [through Twitter](http://www.twitter.com/SophieWarnes "@SophieWarnes on Twitter")
+The best way of getting in touch with me is [through Twitter](http://www.twitter.com/SophieWarnes "@SophieWarnes on Twitter") or through my website.

+Cheers!